Spanish and Latin American Studies

 Pathways through the major

-A major in Spanish and Latin American Studies requires at least 36 senior credit points, including at least 24 credit points from language units of study and at least 6 credit points at 3000 level.
+A major in Spanish and Latin American Studies requires at least 36 senior credit points, including at least 24 credit points from language units of study and 12 from culture units of study with at least 6 credit points at 3000 level.

 The language units have a very clear progression, each level building upon the previous one, based on the Common European Framework of Reference.
 These levels are given in brackets.